(In Alphabetical Order by Title)

 Women’s Pathways to Crime and Prison: The Psychological, Social, and Legal Impact of Sexual Victimization

 The majority of incarcerated women in the United States have survived sexual victimization before imprisonment.
-In this session, I will provide an overview of my research with incarcerated women in Washington, D.C., during the time period of 2010 – 2012.
+In this session, the researcher provides an overview of the analysis with incarcerated women in Washington, D.C., during the time period of 2010 – 2012.
 This presentation will provide an analysis of how sexual victimization and other forms of gender-based violence profoundly influenced women’s “pathways” to crime and prison.
-I will identify and explain how specific criminalized behaviors may indicate that women are trying to cope with, or recover from, sexual victimization.
-This session will also analyze how structural violence affected my research participants.
+This workshop will identifies and explains how specific criminalized behaviors may indicate that women are trying to cope with, or recover from, sexual victimization.
+This session will also analyze how structural violence affected research participants.

 Writing from the Heart: Poetry as a Resource for Healing